xinzhou93/CS280A/content/Project 5A.md

   </figure>
 </div>

-**Observations:**
-- At $t=250$: One-step denoising recovers the Campanile almost perfectly—far better than Gaussian blur
-- At $t=500$: UNet still produces a recognizable tower, though some details are hallucinated differently
-- At $t=750$: Even the UNet struggles with heavy noise; the result looks like a generic tower but loses the original's identity

 The UNet dramatically outperforms Gaussian blur because it has learned the structure of natural images.
-However, one-step denoising still degrades at high noise levels—this motivates **iterative denoising** in Part 1.4.
+However, one-step denoising can not still fully recover the original image when $t$ is large.
+From the images above, the tower at $t=750$ is still blurry and its appearance differs from the original image.

 ## 1.4 Iterative Denoising